cemtzn/CatGame/README.md

 *Note*

-*Make sure that Stdlib is configured to the IDE.In this project, Eclipse IDE was used to fulfill the task
+*Make sure that Stdlib is configured to the IDE.
+In this project, Eclipse IDE was used to fulfill the task